jasongannon/personal-site/content/articles/public-postman.md

 In this example, we'll create a public workspace.

-{{< callout info >}}
+{{< callout type="info" >}}

 #### You can start with a team space or a public space

 You can either create a Team workspace and change the visibility to Public, or you may create a Public Workspace, preset to Public visibility.
 {{< /callout >}}